-Beginning at age 65, your life coverage is reduced based on the benefit amount in force on your 64th birthday.
+Beginning at age 65, your client’s employee’s life coverage is reduced based on the benefit amount in force on his or her 64th birthday.
 This also applies to the AD&D benefit.

 Age 65 — 35% (percentage of coverage reduction)